tony19-sandbox/chrome-crash-demo/README.md

  * Not sure exactly which library is causing the crash, but it occurs immediately after interacting with `vue-gallery`.
 I cannot reproduce it without *all* four libraries in the project together.
 This code represents a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example).

- * I've not been able to reproduce the bug in Canary 81 or Firefox 74.
+ * I've not been able to reproduce the bug in Chrome Canary 81, Firefox 74, or Safari 13.

  * Also reproduces in Incognito Mode without any extensions enabled